Twetch Continues Expansion Of Blockchain-Based Twitter Competitor With Focus On Data Control And Privacy

 Twetch continues to expand its blockchain-based social media platform that focuses on providing users with a Twitter alternative that focuses on privacy, data monetization and control, and archiving.
-The latest in the company’s growth cycle is Twetch Chat, which a press release from the company called a “fully encrypted messaging platform” for users of the fast-growing app.
+The latest in the company’s growth cycle is Twetch Chat, which a press release from the company called a “fully encrypted messaging platform” for users of the growing app.

 The feature was released this week and gives individuals control over the privacy of their messages, which are fully encrypted using Bitcoin (BSV), AES, and ECIES and only accessible to those who have permission to do so.
 After providing others with permission to decrypt their messages, individuals can also revoke permission, which deletes them and renders them inaccessible.
 The development comes months after Twitter was hacked by fraudsters who were able to view the private messages of 36 prominent accounts, BBC reported